 Shortly after we began the paddle, we crashed into a few good waves, felt the power of the sea and then came a sudden calm as something wondrous happened right in front of us.
 The wall of fog started to burn off on the horizon and a sunny day was born.

-Hopewell Rocks has sandstone sea cliffs that have been carved over thousands of years.
+The Hopewell Rocks Provincial Park has sandstone sea cliffs that have been carved over thousands of years.
 The Flower Pot Rocks, trees that grow at the top of the brown stacks, are highly photographed and show the great variance of the highest tides in the world.

 We paddled all the way to Demoiselle Beach, an experience I would recommend even if you are not an avid kayaker.
 These kayaks are very stable and the highly experienced guides are there to support you.
 A side note, have a change of clothes ready!

 We were on foot for the second part of the day.
 We walked on the ocean floor, but in a different and less known area of Hopewell Rocks.
 We met up with Kevin Snair and headed one kilometre down to Demoiselle Beach and Demoiselle Rocks.